imxrt-rs/imxrt-hal/CONTRIBUTING.md

 - [the `imxrt1060evk-bsp` crate](https://github.com/imxrt-rs/imxrt1060evk-bsp)
 - [the `teensy4-bsp` crate](https://github.com/mciantyre/teensy4-rs)

 Follow the instructions in those projects to prepare an environment for testing HAL changes.
-You may also consider adding your contributions in those crates.
+You may also consider contributing to those projects.
 The `teensy4-rs` project, in particular, maintains a set of [examples](https://github.com/mciantyre/teensy4-rs/tree/master/teensy4-examples/src) that may help you test changes.

 ## Resources